Marionette: Modern theatre

-Television film
+Television and film

 With the rise in popularity of television and film, marionettes found a rise in popularity, especially in children's programming.
-The story of Pinocchio and its Disney adaptation (Pinocchio), which was released in 1940, is a story about a marionette.
 In 1947, Howdy Doody introduced marionettes to children's television, with Howdy Doody (the main character) being a marionette, as well as some other characters.

 In the 1950s, Bil Baird and Cora Eisenberg presented a great number of marionette shows for television, and were also responsible for the Lonely Goatherd sequence from the classic film The Sound of Music.
 Bil Baird also wrote a classic book on his work.
 In Australia, a program called Mr. Squiggle, using a marionette central character of the same name, ran for just over 40 years (1959–1999).
 Another program for children using puppetry was the Magic Circle Club featuring puppets Cassius Cuckoo and Leonardo de Funbird.